-If you are using an Oracle database and Oracle JDBC driver with online checking, then OracleChecker will choose a checker based on the lower of your database version and JDBC driver version.
+If you are using Oracle Database and Oracle JDBC driver with online checking, then OracleChecker will choose a checker based on the lower of your database version and JDBC driver version.
 Table 8-4 summarizes the choices for the possible combinations of database version and driver version, and also notes any other Oracle checkers that would be legal.

-Table 8-4 Oracle Online Semantics-Checkers Chosen by OracleChecker
+Oracle Online Semantics-Checkers Chosen by OracleChecker Table 8-4

-Database Release JDBC Release Chosen Online Checker Other Legal Online Checkers Oracle10 g , 9 i , or 8 i Oracle9i or 8i Oracle8JdbcChecker Oracle8To7JdbcChecker
+Database Release JDBC Release Chosen Online Checker Other Legal Online Checkers Oracle10 g , 9 i , or 8 i Oracle11g Oracle8JdbcChecker Oracle8To7JdbcChecker